sumairq/accessiverse/README.md

 ## Technologies Used

 - **Frontend:** Next.js for server-side rendering, React components, and routing.
-- **Styling:** Tailwind CSS for rapid UI development and flexibility.
+- **Styling:** Tailwind CSS for rapid UI development and flexibility and Chadcn Ui components.
 - **Backend:** Node.js Server actions for server-side logic and API endpoints.
 - **Database:** MongoDB for storing event data and user information.
 - **Authentication:** Clerk Authentication System.